 What exactly are they made from?

-HEROPACKS are made from biodegradable materials, mainly corn starch and PBAT (a compostable ingredient which bonds the renewable ingredients together).
+HEROPACKS are made from home-compostable materials, mainly corn starch and PBAT (a compostable ingredient which bonds the renewable ingredients together).

 How do we compost them?

-Ideally, these should be sent to composting facilities to be properly broken down and composted.
+These can also be sent to composting facilities to be properly broken down and composted.
 If you are in Australia, please CLICK HERE to find a composter near you.
 You can also ask your local council if they can provide a composting green bin for you.
 Another great option is to visit www.sharewaste.com to find a local home-composting enthusiast near you!